Vegan pumpkin chocolate chip muffins. Rich, soft and fluffy with a gentle spice flavor, bolstered with dark chocolate chips.

 Of course, as soon as I saw the poster, I ordered a copy, and, have already decided which ones I've already baked (brownies, scones) and which ones I'm going to bake.
 For me, this will be a really fun one to stay accountable with my baking and also to try and improve my vegan baking skills too.

-I chose Chocolate Chip Muffins because I really love them, and they're pretty simple to make, but, whilst looking for a recipe that I could veganise, I came across Pumpkin Choc Chip Muffins.
-If you are intolerant or just don't like pumpkin, click here for my vegan Choc Chip Muffins.
+I chose Chocolate Chip Muffins because I really love them, and they’re pretty simple to make, but, whilst looking for a recipe that I could veganise, I came across Pumpkin Choc Chip Muffins.
+If you are intolerant or just don’t like pumpkin, click here for my vegan Choc Chip Muffins, easy vegan beetroot muffins, classic vegan blueberry muffins or lemon poppyseed muffins!

 These definitely sound like a mainstay of US coffee shops during the Fall, us Brits not being quite so big on pumpkin.
 However, if you are a Brit and want to try something a little different, I highly recommend this gently spiced muffins, spiked with dark chocolate chips, enrobed in a delicious muffin crumb.